EndPointCorp/end-point-blog/2020/09/05/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

 docker-compose logs
 ```

-You can also inspect the running contianers.
+You can also inspect the running containers.
 For that, you can use:

 ```sh
 docker-compose ps